Canadian Premier League: History

-Since the closure of the original Canadian Soccer League in 1992, there was no fully professional first division domestic league of Canadian soccer.
+After the closure of the original Canadian Soccer League in 1992, there was no fully professional first division domestic league of Canadian soccer.
 The only national Canadian competition was the Canadian Championship, a domestic cup which has been played since 2008.
 Canadian teams played in American leagues, such as Major League Soccer, NASL and the USL Championship, while the L1O and PLSQ were created as provincial-level leagues.
 A new version of the Canadian Soccer League was briefly sanctioned as a third-division semi-pro league by the CSA from 2010 to 2013, losing the sanction after the CSA board of directors adopted a new soccer structure in Canada.

 A new fully professional Canadian soccer league was first publicly reported in June 2013.
 The reports suggested that Hamilton Tiger-Cats owner Bob Young was part of a core group of investors working with the Canadian Soccer Association and its president Victor Montagliani to create a new set of fully professional teams or a league in Canada.
 The Tiger-Cats ownership group was granted exclusive rights by the Canadian Soccer Association until 2017 to establish a team that would play in the under-construction Tim Hortons Field in Hamilton.

 In February 2016, reports of the league emerged again when Young spoke to Hamilton City Council requesting permission to erect an air-dome over the Tim Hortons Field playing surface between December 1 and April 30 yearly to allow for year-round training for a professional soccer team owned by the Tiger-Cats that would call the stadium home.
 During questions by the elected council members, it was revealed that the name of the league would be the Canadian Premier League and that the Hamilton team was expected to be the flagship franchise.
 Further details were expected following the Canadian Soccer Association's annual meeting in May 2016.
 Reports in June 2016 indicated that the Canadian Premier League would avoid current Major League Soccer markets.